ZDIverson/Data-Analysis/README.md

 # Data-Analysis
-Repoistory for my data analysis projects
+My data analysis projects

+## Purpose
+To learn more about the terminology, technology, and jargon pertaining to Data Analysis